Three practices to hold you steady

 - As you look ahead to your day or week - instead of starting with the to-do list, can you start with where you have space?
 Notice how that shift feels.

-These practices are three of thirty in Moments of Connection — a self-led course of somatic audio and video practices to help you find your body, resource your nervous system, and create a gentle rhythm of self-care in your day.
+These practices are three of thirty in Moments of Connection - a self-led course of somatic audio and video practices to help you reconnect to your body, resource your nervous system, and create a gentle rhythm of self-care in your day.
 If something in these practices has resonated, you’re warmly welcome to explore the full course.